josePhoenix/website/content/articles/2014-07-27-sdl-event-loops.md

----
-title: The SDL Event Loop
+Title: The SDL Event Loop
-excerpt: "Making an SDL app that actually does something a little more interesting than last time"
+Summary: "Making an SDL app that actually does something a little more interesting than last time"
-draft: true
----
+Status: draft

 Last time we successfully built and packaged a minimal program that built on SDL.
 However, it didn't do anything interesting except ensure SDL was able to initialize without errors.
 It didn't even open a window.
 How primitive!